Suggested 7 day cruise

 The River Bure, Thurne And Ant with wide open spaces , serene countryside and delicate church spires.
 The Middle Bure, Thurne and Ant are effortlessly beautiful.
 The three Rivers combine to create an area of outstanding natural beauty in Britain's largest protected wetland.
 You can cruise along and enjoy the panoramic views of farm and marshland, discover untold history and pass though the reed beds which are still used in the art of thatching to this day.
 Explore the peaceful corners of this breathtaking part of England and discover pretty little villages with their truly local charm.
 Head off in any direction down either of these Rivers and you will be treated to a wealth of experiences, which will capture the heart of even the hardiest of traveller.

 It is time to head for Reedham.
 First check the height gauge beside the Yarmouth bridge and cross reference with your Skipper's Handbook to ensure there is enough room to pass under (please check with the Harbour Master if in doubt).
 Follow the posts to your right after the second bridge, then through the third bridge and across Breydon Water the mud flat either side are a rich habitat for wildlife and are a conservation area. .
-At the far end of Breydon Water fork right towards the Berney Arms, this is a quaint little pub with the unique feature of having no public road access.
+At the far end of Breydon Water fork right towards the Berney Arms.
+(Now closed).
 From the Berney Arms it is approximately an hour's cruise to Reedham where you will find a long quay available for visitor moorings.
 On the quay are two pubs and shops where you can buy milk, bread and papers for the next day's trip to Norwich.

 The Three district Rivers- Yare, Chet, and Waveney all have a unique story to tell, but combined they offer the ultimate Broadland experience.
 The River yare for instance is often called the "Gateway to the Broads" a nickname which stuck after it became a main trading route- linking Norwich with the seaside port of Great yarmouth.
 Today the river is a haven of woodland flora, fauna and impressive marshland.
 The Chet in comparison offers a sleepy backwater feel with the quaint market town of Loddon drawing visitors in.
 This three mile stretch of River makes an effortless detour and before you know it you'll be back to the River Yare.
 The Waveney takes its place between Norfolk and Suffolk and is the Broads most southerly main River.
 It has a very unique feel with its secluded coves and bustling market towns.